Nandhika05/EX-5-prompt-engineering-/README.md

 # EXP 5: Comparative Analysis of Naïve Prompting versus Basic Prompting Using ChatGPT Across Various Test Scenarios

+# Register Number : 212223040125

+# Aim:

-# Aim: To test how ChatGPT responds to naïve prompts (broad or unstructured) versus basic prompts (clearer and more refined) across multiple scenarios, analyzing the quality, accuracy, and depth of the generated responses.
+    To test how ChatGPT responds to naïve prompts (broad or unstructured) versus basic prompts (clearer and more refined) across multiple scenarios, analyzing the quality, accuracy, and depth of the generated responses.

 # Algorithm:

 Define the Two Prompt Types:
 Naïve Prompts: Broad, vague, or open-ended prompts with little specificity.
 Basic Prompts: Clear, detailed, and structured prompts that give specific instructions or context to guide the model.